… as a teacher and a coach …

 At St. Joseph’s University in Philadelphia, he spent two summers working with a troupe of student volunteers creating original, informative skits to be shown at Student Orientation.
 And has been a judge for the STANJ (Speech and Theatre Association of NJ) Festival for over 15 years.

-He still actively coaches students in Monologue and Song Performance as well as Audition Prep (see rates on the next page!), and recently taught workshops at Oakland University in Michigan and for Destination Imagination.
+He still actively coaches students in Monologue and Song Performance as well as Audition Prep (see rates on the next page!), and has taught workshops at Oakland University in Michigan and for Destination Imagination.

 In 2021, Gil served as an adjunct faculty member at Keene State College in New Hampshire.
 (Advanced Acting 450 with a focus on Shakespeare and the Classics).